How do you find low competition keywords with high traffic?

 - Your page title matters a lot than you think: Page title is an essential factor of organic CTR.
 But, it also matters in social media marketing too.
 Present internet visitor read page title first and then decide to read other content.
 The NNGroup found that 79% of people follow this path a long time ago.
 It is approximately 4 out of every 5 people.
 These statistics don’t lie.
 Ask yourself; what is the last time you read an article without considering too much about page title.

 - Web design and UX: I don’t like to visit web pages that look like they haven’t been redesigned since the 1990s.
 Do you?
-I am pretty sure that I don’t like it.
+I am pretty sure that I’m not too fond of it.
 And I use ad-blocking extensions to block irritating pop-ups.
-When reading these, if you remember your site, then you have a lot of works to do in the upcoming days.
+When reading these, if you remember your site, you have many works to do in the upcoming days.

 - Give people what they want: People expect something right after the second they started visiting your website.
 If you used content blockers and make content premium, then they will be disappointed.
 The best thing you can ever do is surprise them.
 Offer a free gift for exchanging people’s contact details.
 However, you can use content lockers to increase email subscribers and social shares.
 Tools like Convertful (read my reviews on Convertful here) provides functionalities to design widgets that do the job.

-When considering sharing content, we can’t ignore the most fundamental part of ranking for low competitive keywords, blog post promotion.
+We can’t ignore the most fundamental part of ranking for low, competitive keywords, blog post promotion when considering sharing content.

 If there is nothing happens to your hard works, you feel really disappointed, right?